mananahmed/chapatimystery/_posts/2023-04-29-in_memoriam_ranajit_guha.md

 - univerCity
 ---

 I simply want to mark the passing of Ranajit Guha (1923-2023).
-It is a profoundly important for historians and for critical thinkers of the subcontinent to recognize his impact on our thinking and our field.
+It is important for historians and for critical thinkers of the subcontinent to recognize his impact on our thinking and our field.

 ![Ranajit Guha]({{site.baseurl}}/img/uploads/2023/IMG_9147.jpeg)
 ![Ranajit Guha]({{site.baseurl}}/img/uploads/2023/IMG_1651.jpeg)